 The only exposure to goats the average North American has had is perhaps a few pets at a petting zoo and fabled bedtime stories.
-So its not uncommon for most folks to have a difficult time envisioning the art of target browsing when I describe a site of a few hundred goats with no fences and a few herding and guard dogs.
-For most of our clients seeing is believing, and the intensive process of target browsing is only executed by a skilled land-steward.
+It’s not uncommon for most folks to have a difficult time envisioning the art of target browsing, when I describe a site of a few hundred goats with no fences and a few herding and guardian dogs.
+For most of our clients, seeing is believing, and the intensive process of target browsing is only executed by a skilled land-steward.

 How Target Browsing Works

 A great example of how it all works ~The Goat King

 Target browsing reduces kill off of preferred vegetation like native species and crops.
 Goats are browsers and prefer broad-leaf plants (like weeds) to grasses